YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 #.
 Last JNL_SEQNO acknowledged by the Receiver Server

 The backlog is the difference between the second and third fields.
-When backlog is 0 and the remaining three fields have the same value, it means that all Source Server updates have reached the Receiver Pool and there are no in-flight updates.
+When backlog is 0 and the remaining three fields have the same value, it means that all Source Server updates have reached the Receive Pool and there are no in-flight updates.

 In the WAS_ON state, SHOWBACKLOG reports the backlog information even if the Source Server is shut down.